Small Aquarium Fish

 - Swim in the upper layer

 Most small fish are quite unpretentious, but you should think about how to take care of the pets during their adaptation to new conditions.
-First, replace the water in order to stabilize the number of bacteria (water control).
+First, replace the water to stabilize the number of bacteria (water control).
 Perform this procedure once every 3 days.

 Take into account the peculiarities of feeding: experts argue that it is better to underfeed fish than to overfeed, but it is also impossible to starve a living creature.
-In order for pets to feel as good as possible, their diet must be balanced and clearly defined.
+For pets to feel as good as possible, their diet must be balanced and clearly defined.
 You should understand that a pet can live for 10 years or a couple of days – it all depends on you.

 You May Also Like

 How to Lower Nitrates in a Fish Tank

 Gourami Tank Mates

 Best Freshwater Aquarium Fish Combination